Garden Birdlife: Who's Singing?

 Spotted woodpecker

-This black and white bird with a red feathered cape can be found anywhere with plenty of old trees.
-They are commonly found living in parks and cemeteries, but also in urban areas.
-The characteristic drumming noise they make as they seek out insect larvae under tree bark is unmistakeable.
-To spot them you will need a little of luck and a good eye: They spend much of their time in the thick tops of trees.
+This black and white bird with a red feathered cape is found in areas with old trees, including parks, cemeteries, and urban areas.
+Their drumming noise as they seek insect larvae under tree bark is unmistakable.
+Spotting them requires luck and a good eye, as they spend much time in tree tops..

 Magpie